 - Stationery: you must take with you charts, and pieces of paper to use as bookmarks - you shouldn't go to the priest every now and then asking for paper, pens etc. It is better to use only pencils, not to risk to stain the ancient books.

 - Background: you may need lists of surnames from the place, and from nearby ones.
 Print our lists if available for your place etc. It may also be useful to have the names of nearby places.

 - Cameras: while there may be a photocopier around, you'll find that it may be cumbersome for the priest to be at your disposal for photocopies whenever you find an act you need.
 Take photos (you must have some experience at photographing documents), two shots of each document.
-But always ask the priest for permission, some are jealous of their books.
+But always ask the priest for permission, some may not allow pictures.

 - Method: make notes of whatever you think might be useful writing the number of the page and date - you'll be able to find it again quickly in case you need it later.

 - Money: have the money for an offer ready, and make it easy for the priest to accept it in the form of celebrating a Mass for your ancestors - If he rejects the offer, you might want to leave the money in the offer box anyway.

 And a number of skills you must have or develop:

 - Latin: A minimum knowledge of the language in which the records are written is important.

 - Handwriting: you must have some experience at finding the relevant piece of information inside the formulas, which will be the same from an act to another.
 But then at a certain point the priests change, and all the hard work you have already done to decipher the years up to that point must start from scratch again

 - Status Animarum: When the books of the souls are available, that will mean a fast method of getting the whole family together, each member with his/her own age written aside.
 Then you'll proceed from the status to find the birth act of the ancestor you need, and just before the first child you'll most probably find the marriage act of the parents - unless the mother was from another place!
 The marriage usually took place in the bride's parish.